lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 According to the above definitions, the class parameter `(inner, outer)` provides a concrete implementation of a certain bus standard (such as AXI) for a slave _interface_ (`InwardNodeImp`) and a master _interface_ (`OutwardNodeImp`).

-Inside the class body, several abstract methods (such as operator `:=`) and `lazy' variables are defined.
-As a feature of Scala, a lazy variable is evaluated only when it is used.
-The Diplomacy package relies on this mechanism to enforce the order of the compile-time parameter negotiation.
-To further highlight such order, the dependency of the listed lazy variables are commented respectively.

 The connection between two diplomacy nodes is declared by the three abstract operators: `:=`, `:*=` and `:=*`, which specifies an arc from the master _interface_ of one _agent_ (right-hand side)